elastic/curator/CONTRIBUTING.md

 ## Contribution Steps

 1. Test your changes!
-Run the test suite ('python setup.py test').
+Run the test suite ('pytest --cov=curator').
 Please note that this requires an Elasticsearch instance.
-The tests will try to connect to your local elasticsearch instance and run integration tests against it.
+The tests will try to connect to a local elasticsearch instance and run integration tests against it.
    **This will delete all the data stored there!** You can use the env variable `TEST_ES_SERVER` to point to a different instance (for example 'otherhost:9203').